bvwaeyen/Hotspice/README.md

 ## Dependencies

 Hotspin makes heavy use of the `CuPy` library, which allows GPU-accelerated array computing with CUDA for NVIDIA GPUs.
-Installing it can be nontrivial, but the easiest method might be using conda and running `conda install -c conda-forge cupy`.
+There are several ways to install CuPy, but probably the easiest method is to use conda with `conda install -c conda-forge cupy`, as this automatically installs the appropriate version of the CUDA toolkit as well.

 ## Getting started